 With several waterfront parks and many developed beach accesses, our waterfront is accessible wherever the terrain allows.

 The trail conditions and terrain change drastically throughout North Saanich.
-What may start out as a smooth grade and well surfaced trail can change to a steep grade and rough surface.
+What may start out as a smooth gravel trail can quickly become more rugged as you explore further.

 Parks and Trails Etiquette